dotnet/android/build-tools/xaprepare/README.md

 ## Build configuration

-The utility is designed to make it easy(-ier) to change all aspects of `Xamarin.Android` build preparation process including, but not limited to:
+The utility is designed to make it easy(-ier) to change all aspects of .NET for Android build preparation process including, but not limited to:

  - Android API levels